 - The McStas meta package contains:

-- Strawberry Perl 5.18, also including the gcc
+- Python 3 and dependencies (miniconda), also including the gcc compiler.

 - McStas-specific extensions to Perl 5.18